Chapter 63: “Out With the Old”

 I devised an idea for a cute Valentine’s Day card, one based on a candy motif to imply the “sweetness” of my significant other.
 I wrapped a cardboard card completely in silver Wrigley’s wrappers and added other candy treats to adorn the inside.
 The front read: “Even with all of the candy I ate to make this card…” The inside finished the sentiment: “I still can’t get as sweet as you.”
 A Dove chocolate wrapper was affixed to the inside (near a picture of us) that read: “When two hearts race, both win.”

 I was devastated.
-I asked for a reason and she had mentioned that she was worried that I was going to move down for her and not for myself.
+I asked for a reason, and Tonya had mentioned that she was worried that I was going to move down for her and not for myself.
 I told her – again – that this was part of the plan.
 Then, she mentioned the moment on her Aunt’s couch where I marveled at how she could be single while touching her leg.
 I didn’t understand how that could be misconstrued.
-I meant it in earnest and did not mean for that particular inference.
+I meant it in earnest and did not intend for that particular inference.

 Luckily, my occupation was eager to stick another pin in my side too.
 The closure date for MBNA had been finalized.
 Our last day was March 10th, two days after my two-year treatment anniversary.
 All of the heavy hitters figuratively phoned it in (okay, smart aleck, we all literally did, every day) and the ones who usually topped the monthly bonus list were just conversing with their customers, mostly about the imminent closure that plastered the business news.

 Now, I was out of a relationship and a job.
 Since I was laid off and not fired, I was eligible for unemployment.
-I signed up for it and actively searched for a job in the Fort Kent area.
-It was amazing to utilize such a service.
-Unemployment truly allowed me the time to find work and not have to stress about bills.
+I signed up for it and actively searched for employment in the Fort Kent area.
+Utilizing such a service was amazing.
+Unemployment indeed allowed me the time to find work and not have to stress about bills.

 As for actually finding a job, I didn’t know my prospects, I mean, who would hire me for two and a half months?
 I still planned on leaving in mid-June.